 It almost goes without saying that you should avoid fast food (which tends to be high in trans fats and sugar) and sweetened fizzy drinks.
 Studies have shown that fast food consumption is associated with a delay in pregnancy but interestingly, even two servings of greens per day can counter this effect and significantly reduce the time to pregnancy.

 Alcohol is known to increase oxidative stress however, one of the most contentious issues is how much alcohol is too much.
-Many studies show that moderate levels of alcohol makes little difference to sperm health, and others indicate the opposite.
+Many studies show that moderate levels of alcohol make little difference to sperm health, and others indicate the opposite.
 One study on men in California in an IVF context vs ‘natural’ pregnancy, found that there was an increase in the miscarriage rate for couples where the male drank alcohol in the month before the IVF cycle.

 Our view is that the occasional beer isn’t going to make a big difference, but if you have already suffered pregnancy loss, then no alcohol in the lead up to your IVF cycle would be a safer choice.

-We appreciate that this is a lot of supplements to be taking daily for some months, however all evidence points to quite dramatic improvements in sperm health so we firmly believe it’s worth it.
+We appreciate that this is a lot of supplements to be taking daily for some months, however, all evidence points to quite dramatic improvements in sperm health so we firmly believe it’s worth it.

 A healthy diet and some supplementation will give you the best start, but you also should be aware that exposure to chemicals can also negatively impact sperm quality.